MrMimic/MEDOC/README.md

 __SQL insertions are taking really a lot of time (more than 15min / file)'__

-Recreate the SQL database after dropping it.
+Recreate the SQL database after dropping it, by running the following command:

 	DROP DATABASE pubmed ;